priyanka-smitha/Hello/README.md

 ![alt deploy](screenshots_deploy/blue.png)

-We acn see that the second version deployed on the canary has "Hello blue" instead of "Hello world".
+We can see that the second version deployed on the canary has "Hello blue" instead of "Hello world".

 4] In the next step, we monitor the canary server for instability or faults and kill the canary, if the application behaves erroneously.